Issyanofsky/devops/aws/README.md

 ways to connet using VPN:

   __Virtual Private Gateway (VGW):__ A virtual gateway that connects your VPC (Virtual Private Cloud) to a remote network, like your on-premises data center or another VPC.

   __Site-to-Site Connection:__ A secure connection between your on-premises network (e.g., office or data center) and your AWS VPC using a VPN (Virtual Private Network).

   __Client VPN Endpoint:__ allows remote users (like employees) to securely connect to your AWS network from anywhere.

+## VPN connection to EC2 (in a private Zone)

+__1. Session Manager__ establish secure shell-like connections directly from the AWS Management Console or AWS CLI.

+    Set Up Permissions for Session Manager:

+          Navigate to IAM webpage --> Create a IAM role with AmazonSSMManagedInstanceCore policy attached.

+          Attach this role to your EC2 instance.

+          Make sure your EC2 instance has the SSM agent installed (he SSM Agent is installed by default on most modern Amazon AMIs (like Amazon Linux, Ubuntu, etc.)).

+    Verify EC2 Instance is Managed by Systems Manager:

+          Navigate to EC2 webpage --> Under Instances & Nodes, click Managed Instances.

+          Make sure your EC2 instance appears in the list with a green status (meaning it is successfully managed by Systems Manager).

+    Start a Session:

+          Navigate to EC2 webpage --> Under Instances & Nodes, click Managed Instances.

+          Click Start Session.

+  __2. Bastion__

+  Acts as a gateway or jump server that allows you to access instances that do not have public IP addresses.

+  The Bastion Host need a public IP to allow SSH or RDP access from the internet (resident in public zone). it act like a proxy for the private Instances.

+  __Launch an EC2 instance (Bastion Host):__

+          Launch a EC2 instance in the public AZ (Ubuntu) with a public IP assign And key-pair.

+          set security groups: Add an inbound rule that allows SSH (port 22) access from your IP address or IP range.

+          ssh -o ProxyCommand="ssh -i bastion.pem -W %h:%p ec2-user@bastion-host" ec2-user@target-instance

+          (e.g. ssh -o proxycommand=="ssh -i bastion.pem -w %h:%p ubuntu@3.127.27.209" -i prod.pem ec2-user@10.0.1.51)

+  __* Note__ can use Route53 for using domain to reach the bastion.

+__3. OpenVPN__

+an open-source software that allows you to set up a VPN (Virtual Private Network).
+It creates a secure tunnel between your on-premises network (or local device) and a remote network (such as your AWS VPC).